 Please note: the Isuien Garden in Nara, visited on Day 10, is closed for maintenance every week on Tuesdays.
 Departures coinciding with this will visit the Kasuga Taisha Shrine as an alternative.

 DETAILED ITINERARY

-Days 1-2: Tokyo Meals: D
+Days 1-2: Tokyo

+Meals: D

-Fly to Tokyo, the capital of Japan.
-On arrival, you will be met by an English-speaking representative and transfer approximately 1 and a half hours to your hotel.
+Fly to Tokyo, Japan's dynamic capital.
+On arrival, you will be met by an English-speaking representative and transferred approximately 90 minutes to your hotel.